Preparing a Hitter’s Plan at the Plate

 This article is a condensed version of the more comprehensive training for improving a hitter’s plate approach found in the Building the High-Level Swing Series. (click the link to learn more about our hitting fundamentals and drills book).

-Using the Plan at the Plate
+Getting Comfortable with Using a Plan at the Plate

 Eventually, the plan will become a source of comfort.
 A well-rehearsed plan at the plate builds confidence and results in a higher frequency of quality at-bats – productivity increases.